ietf-gitwg/using-github/draft-thomson-github-bcp.md

 commits and pull requests, and any content hosted on the wiki.
 Tools exist for extracting this information for backup.

-Malicious actions by compromised or malcontent editors, chairs and area directors are relevant in maintaining the integrity of the content that GitHub hosts.
+The potential for malicious actions by compromised or malcontent editors, chairs and area directors is relevant in maintaining the integrity of the content that GitHub hosts.
 Backups allow for recovery of content, and regular submissions as Internet-Drafts ensure that work is not lost completely.

 # IANA Considerations